ASKCOS/ASKCOS/README.md

 If you are upgrading from v0.3.1 or later, the backup/restore process is no longer needed unless you are moving the deployment to a brand new computer/cloud instance.

 If you are upgrading the deployment from a previous version,or moving the application to a different server, you may want to retain user accounts and user-saved data/results.
-Previous to version 0.3.1, user data was stored in an sqlite db at `askcos/db.sqlite3` and a user\_saves directory at `makeit/data/user_saves`, _in the running app container service_.
-Versions >=0.3.1 use a mysql service for user data, and a mongo db for user results.
-Although the process for backing-up/restoring data is different, currently the `backup.sh` and `restore.sh` scripts are capable of handling the backup process.
+The provided `backup.sh` and `restore.sh` scripts are capable of handling the backup and restoring process.
 Please read the following carefully so as to not lose any user data:

 1) Start by making sure the previous version you would like to backup is __currently up and running__ with `docker-compose ps`.
 2) Checkout the newest version of the source code (only the deploy folder is necessary)